jpjanet/academic-v2/content/authors/admin/_index.md

 ---

-I am a graduate student in the chemical and computational engineering Ph.D. program at MIT, advised by professors Heather Kulik and Youssef Marzouk.
-My research lies at the intersection of atomistic  simulation, machine learning and materials design.
-I use quantum chemical simulations to train machine learning models that can be used to discover new materials with targeted properties.
+I am a scientist applying state-of-the-art machine learning techniques to drug discovery tasks at [AstraZeneca](https://www.astrazeneca.com/).
+Before this, I was graduate student in the chemical and computational engineering Ph.D. program at MIT, advised by professors Heather Kulik and Youssef Marzouk.
+My research lies at the intersection of atomistic simulation, machine learning and optimization.